shanpri03/YUBI_CapstoneProject/README.md

  Install : npm install

  Check the version : node -v

- If the version is displayed, it is installed successfully and we are ready to build awesome websites and app.
+ If the version is displayed, we are ready to build awesome websites and app.

 About Rails.